 Here we have explained in detail what is a cloud kitchen, various cloud kitchen business models, how to start a cloud kitchen business, how to make it profitable, the technology needed to run a cloud kitchen, and more!

 1. What Is A Cloud Kitchen

-A cloud kitchen, also known as the dark kitchen, ghost kitchen, virtual restaurant, is a delivery-only restaurant format that offers no dine-in facility.
+A cloud kitchen, also known as the dark kitchen, ghost kitchen, virtual restaurant, satellite kitchen is a delivery-only restaurant format that offers no dine-in facility.
 Cloud Kitchens accept orders online or through telephone.
-They primarily rely on online food aggregators such as Swiggy, Zomato, Ubereats and/or websites or mobile apps to accept online orders.
+They primarily rely on online food aggregators such as Swiggy, Zomato, Ubereats, and/or websites or mobile apps to accept online orders.

 Cloud kitchens are considered as a low investment, low risk, yet high on profit format since the cost of setting up a cloud kitchen is significantly less as compared to a traditional dine-in or takeaway restaurant.